vince-nlp/aclrollingreview/cfp.md

 If authors would like to post a non-anonymous preprint or otherwise deanonymize their submission, they will have to withdraw their submission from ARR, a one-step process in OpenReview.
 Note, however, that if authors withdraw more than 48 hours after the submission deadline, they can’t resubmit until the 2nd following ARR round.
 Withdrawing while the reviewing process has been launched is a waste of time and effort of many people.
 Once a submission is withdrawn, it is removed from that cycle’s reviewing pool.
 Authors may then make a new submission (subject to the one month anonymity waiting period) which would potentially go to a new AE and new reviewers.

 Please note that anonymity should be maintained during the entire revision process - until meta reviews have been posted.
+Also note that venues have anonymity policies for the commitment proces, and the timing may overlap, e.g., in 2023, the October cycle was Oct 15 - Dec 15, and EACL commitment was Dec 20, and so the anonymity period for commitment overlapped with the anonymity period for the cycle.
 It is the author’s responsibility to ensure that anonymity is kept.
 Submissions that violate this requirement will be desk rejected.

 Further info: